Atmosphere of Mars: Atmospheric dust

 Under sufficiently strong wind (> 30 ms−1), dust particles can be mobilized and lifted from the surface to the atmosphere.
 Some of the dust particles can be suspended in the atmosphere and travel by circulation before falling back to the ground.
 Dust particles can attenuate solar radiation and interact with infrared radiation, which can lead to a significant radiative effect on Mars.
 Orbiter measurements suggest that the globally-averaged dust optical depth has a background level of 0.15 and peaks in the perihelion season (southern spring and summer).
 The local abundance of dust varies greatly by seasons and years.
 During global dust events, Mars surface assets can observe optical depth that is over 4.
 Surface measurements also showed the effective radius of dust particles ranges from 0.6 μm to 2 μm and has considerable seasonality.

 Dust has an uneven vertical distribution on Mars.
 Apart from the planetary boundary layer, sounding data showed that there are other peaks of dust mixing ratio at the higher altitude (e.g. 15–30 km above the surface).

 Dust storms

 Local and regional dust storms are not rare on Mars.
 Local storms have a size of about 103 km2 and occurrence of about 2000 events per Martian year, while regional storms of 106 km2 large are observed frequently in southern spring and summer.
-Near the polar cap, dust storms sometimes can be generated by frontal activities and extratropical cyclones.
+Near the polar cap, dust storms sometimes can be generated by frontal activities and extra-tropical cyclones.